PraveenGPTrueReach/safe-lanes-docs/L3-Non-Functional Requirements Specification for Back-End.md

 ## 1. Introduction

 This document specifies the non-functional requirements for the Back-End (BE) component—the Nest.js + MySQL service supporting SafeLanes' Rest Hours solution.
-It outlines performance, security, usability, reliability, compliance, and environmental constraints pertinent to the Back-End at both the vessel (offline) and office (online) sites.
+It outlines performance, security, usability, reliability, compliance, and environmental constraints pertinent to the Back-End at both the vessel (autonomous) and office (online) sites.
 The scope of these requirements focuses on current usage levels (up to ~30 concurrent vessel users, ~100 office users) and moderate data transaction rates, aligning with the clarifications provided by the client.

 ## 2. Dependencies and Requirements